Mattamorphic/github-actions-package-registry-example/README.md

-# furry-eureka
+# GitHub Actions / Package Registry Example
 GitHub Actions / GPR Testing

 ## Overview
-A simple NodeJS module and associated tests for working with GitHub Actions
+A simple NodeJS module and associated example for working with GitHub Actions and the Package Registry